What Hormones Contribute to Your Masculine Features?

 Aristotle

-Clichés are what they are because after hearing them so often if we get numb to it, we forget that they’re TRUE.
-Aristotle was, still is, right.
+Clichés are what they are because after hearing them so often, if we get numb to them, we forget that they’re TRUE.
+Aristotle was, and still is, right.
 Knowing ourselves is absolutely the first step on the road to expansion.
-That’s not to say it’s a One n Done kind of deal - most certainly not!
+That’s not to say it’s a one-and-done kind of deal—most certainly not!

 We are here to celebrate with you.
 Let us know what is working for you and where you could use more support.
 We are honored to be on this road together.